nucleome/nucleserver/README.md

 [_NucleServer_](http://doc.nucleome.org/data/server) is a standalone tool to host a data service for [_Nucleome Browser_](https://vis.nucleome.org).
 You can use this tool to host either genomic data or 3D structural modeling data on a personal computer or a data server.
 For genomic data, it supports common data types such as genome tracks in format of [bigWig](https://genome.ucsc.edu/goldenpath/help/bigWig.html), [bigBed](https://genome.ucsc.edu/goldenpath/help/bigBed.html), [.hic](https://github.com/aidenlab/Juicebox/blob/master/HiC_format_v8.docx), or [tabix](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3042176/).
 For 3D structural modeling data, it supports a customized [Nucle3D](https://github.com/nucleome/nucle3d) format.
 Read the [documentation](https://nb-docs.readthedocs.io/en/latest/data_service.html) for more examples.

+## Tutotiral

+We provide a tutorial (text and video) with a demo dataset to help you set up a local data service and visualize tracks on Nucleome Browser.
+You can access this tutorial at [https://github.com/nucleome/Tutorial-SingeCellHiC](https://github.com/nucleome/Tutorial-SingeCellHiC).

 ## Quick Start

 Below is a quick demo showing you how to set up a genomic data service with sample data.